 The co-founders, Rajesh Iyer and Hitesh Ramchandani carry a combined work experience of greater than 20 years between them in the fields of Game Development and Animation, mixed with a strong passion for the Indian Armed Forces and PC games.
 Over the years, they have worked on several titles with several Indian gaming companies and spanning across multiple platforms like PC, PlayStation 2, PSP, and Mobile.

-1971 : Indian Naval Front is a PC single-player Naval Shooter game being developed with the versatile Unreal Engine 4.0 using 100% Blueprints to be available on Steam and Epic Game Store by the end of 2020.
+1971 : Indian Naval Front is a PC single-player Naval Shooter game being developed with the versatile Unreal Engine 4.0 using 100% Blueprints to be available on Steam and Epic Game Store by the mid of 2021.
 Developed as a tribute to the Indian Navy towards their contribution during the 1971 Indo-Pak war, its gameplay time is approximately 12-15 hours for the Campaign mode.
 The game also has a bunch of fast-paced Skirmish modes.

 Player gets to control iconic ships of the Indian Navy like INS Vikrant, INS Rajput, INS Brahmaputra, INS Veer, etc. and engage in real world missions(Operation Trident, taking out PNS Ghazi, destruction of airfields, etc.).
 There are also maritime aerial missions involving Hawker Seahawk jet and the Westland Seaking chopper of Indian Navy.
 Engage in a total of 15 levels of naval and air combat missions, mini-games such as transmitting Morse codes as part of the Naval Intelligence team.